 After I made my announcement at the Woman’s Bible Study, I felt as though I was looked down upon as if I were accepting defeat or siding with the enemy.
 I just didn’t want to keep holding onto false hope (an emotional roadblock to healing) which made me feel blamed and shamed for my new status.

 Yet, my marriage was still not saved by God.
-I believe God chose to release me from that bondage of thinking my prayers could save my marriage so I could reconnect with Him, reclaim my peace and joy, and go on to proclaim redemption after divorce (through this divorce healing ministry).
+I believe God chose to release me from that bondage of thinking my prayers could save my marriage so I could reconnect with Him, reclaim my peace and joy, and go on to proclaim redemption after divorce through my books and this divorce healing ministry.

 For many of us, our marriage wasn’t saved for one reason or another.
 But it was never because of lack of prayer.
 Maybe more from lack of true repentance, than anything.